reab5555/Live-Encoder-Streamer/README.md

 Edit the config section in the script to provide:

 - Path to FFmpeg binary (if on Windows).
-- UDP and RTMP URLs for streaming.
+- UDP/TCP IPs and RTMP/RTSP URLs for streaming.

 ### Step 4: Run the script
 ```bash